Programmes

 Creation of a Cooperation Network of Greek Wildlife Care Organizations (2022-2024)

-ANIMA – Hellenic Wildlife Care Association and ARCHELON – Association for the Protection of Sea Turtles are working towards the “Creation of a Cooperation Network of Greek Wildlife Care Organizations”.
+ΑΝΙΜΑ – Hellenic Wildlife Care Association and ARCHELON– The Sea Turtle Protection Society are working towards the “Creation of a Cooperation Network of Greek Wildlife Care Organizations”.
 The project, which is a part of the Active citizens fund programme and is funded by the European Economic Area funding mechanism, aims to promote closer and more effective cooperation between organisations and institutions involved in wildlife care in Greece.
 The wildlife care organisations ARCTUROS, ALKYONI, ANIMA, ARION, ARCHELON, ACTION FOR WILD LIFE and MOm, and the institutions Wildlife Conservation Association of Naxos, TULIPA GOULIMI Ecological Association, Wildlife Rescue Scout Group, Natural History Museum of the University of Crete and Environmental Protection Society of Kastoria participate in this effort.

 For more information see here